olvaffe/olv-notes/graphics/mesa/radv-aco.md

       - definitions usually just get the regs from the operands
     - non-phi definitions need assignment

+## `aco::optimize_postRA`

 ## `aco::ssa_elimination`

+- it removes empty blocks and inserts copies such that phis can be ignored

 ## `aco::lower_to_hw_instr`

+- it lowers pseudo instrs to hw instrs
 - `handle_operands` are called to instrs that copy
   - it is used for
     - `p_extract_vector`